cotterell/csua/README.md

    entirely PLA-lead and cover material that the PLAs believe students are struggling with or would benefit from additional reinforcement.

    * PLAs may not grade.
+Exceptions may be made by the course instructor only when the grading is sufficiently low stakes (e.g., an attendance grade).
+Instructors are encouraged to contact the CSUA Program Director if they have any questions regarding this requirement.

 1. **Undergraduate Teaching Assistant (UTA):** UTA participants work directly with the instructional team, including Graduate Teaching Assistants (GTAs), to help with traditional